27th Infantry Division (United States): World War II

 25 March 1945, the 27th sailed from Espiritu Santo, arriving at Okinawa, 9 April 1945.
 The Division participated in the XXIV Corps general attack, 19 April 1945, securing a dominating ridge line south of Machinato and Kakazu.
 Machinato Airfield was captured, 28 April, after a severe struggle.
 On 1 May, the division was relieved by the 1st Marine Division and attached to the Island Command for garrison duty.
 Tori Shima was seized, 12 May, without opposition.
 The 27th attacked from the south end of Ishikawa Isthmus to sweep the northern sector of Okinawa.
 The enemy fought bitterly on Onnatake Hill from 23 May until 2 June, before losing the strong point.
 After a mopping-up period, the division left Okinawa, 7 September 1945, moved to Japan and occupied Niigata and Fukushima Prefectures.
-As a result of the Second World War, the division sustained a total of 6,533 casualties, of those were 1,512 killed in action, 4,980 wounded in action, 40 missing in action, and one prisoner of war.